crim-ca/patchwork/README.md

 ## How to compile

 By default, you need a running local Spark server.
-If you want to run the algorithm on a cluster (e.g. on a YARN cluster), you can edit the ``SparkContext`` and the ``runPatchwork.sh`` script and recompile the project.
+If you want to run the algorithm on a cluster (e.g. on a YARN cluster), you can edit the ``SparkContext`` and the ``runPatchwork.sh`` script and recompile the project. ``sbt`` is required to compile the project.

 To compile (at the root of the project): ``./build.sh``